Creatiwity/witycms-doc/users.md

 User application allows you to create groups, to define specific profil permission.

 ![](user-03.png)
-Give a name for your group, and define the right
+Give a name, and define the associated right you want for the group.
 ![](user-04.png)

 ## Configuration